tanaka-chiromo/face-image-classification/README.md

 An implementation of a convolutional neural network image classification algorithm.
 40 people’s faces are used to train and test this classifier.
 The best test accuracy achieved so far as been 96.25% when the data is shared 80% training and 20% testing.
-Ratio can be changed at first line of code.
+Ratio can be changed on first line of code.

 Instructions